Halfway to perfection: Washington tops UCLA 69-55

 INJURY CONCERN

 Washington played the final 18 minutes without Dickerson.
-He briefly left the game in the first half after appearing to injure his left arm, but it was an ankle injury early in the second half that sent him to the bench with a bag of ice for the rest of the game.
+He briefly left the game in the first half after appearing to injure his left arm, but it was a sprained right ankle injury early in the second half that sent him to the bench with a bag of ice for the rest of the game.
 Dickerson was injured behind the play on a fastbreak.
 He finished with three points and six rebounds in 14 minutes.
+Hopkins said he didn’t believe it would be a long-term injury concern.

 UP NEXT